Serralunga di Crea

 Serralunga di Crea (Piedmontese: Seralonga 'd Crea) is a comune (municipality) in the Province of Alessandria in the Italian region Piedmont, located about 45 km east of Turin and about 35 km northwest of Alessandria.

-It is most famous for the Sacro Monte di Crea, a site of pilgrimage and worship close to it.
+It is most famous for the Sacro Monte di Crea, a site of catholic pilgrimage and worship close to it.

 Serralunga di Crea borders the following municipalities: Cereseto, Mombello Monferrato, Pontestura, Ponzano Monferrato, and Solonghello.